Human shield action to Iraq: Chronology

 Eventually volunteers deployed to Al Daura Electrical Plant, Baghdad South Electrical Plant, 7 April Water Treatment Plant, Al Daura Water Treatment Plant, Tejio Food Silo, Al Daura Oil Refinery and Al Mamun Telecommunications Facility.

 The need to work closely with the Iraqi government was not something many of shield volunteers felt comfortable with.
 Some felt that the list delivered by the officials compromised their autonomy.
 Others felt that they would rather be deployed in schools, hospitals, and orphanages.
 These shield volunteers left Iraq.
 The rest took up residence at the sites, a list of which was sent to the Joint Chiefs of Staff together with a request that they recognize the activists' assertion that targeting these sites would be in violation of Article 54 Protocol Additional to the Geneva Convention.
 There was no response to the letters.

 At its peak the total of shield volunteers in Baghdad numbered about 500, but the realization that the thousands needed to have a chance of stopping attacks on Baghdad had not materialized, combined with the failure of the United Nations to forestall war, meant that bombing was imminent.
 Many of the shields chose to stay; many others chose to leave.
 Still others, like O’Keefe, were ordered out by the Iraqi government.
 Some, including a 21-year-old, Tom Hurndall, a young photo-journalist, who had travelled to observe and work with the human shields, left Baghdad over concerns as to the activities being undertaken.
-He subsequently went to the Palestinian territories where he was shot by an Israeli soldier while working with and photographing the International Solidarity Movement.
+He subsequently went to the Palestinian territories where he was shot dead by an Israeli soldier while working with and photographing the International Solidarity Movement.

 None of the 80 shields who stayed in Baghdad throughout the war were killed or injured.
 None of the sites where they were residing were destroyed.